RancidDax/namazu.tools/top.md

 {: .tanks }
 > There are hard hitting auto-attacks throughout this entire phase.
 The OT should be using their targeted mitigation on the MT as much as possible to help reduce the strain on the healers.

+{: .healers }
+> This phase requires high mitigation for each latent defect.
+Use the mitigation sheet provided, and allow shield healer to get close to center to mitigate damage before each **Latent Defect**.

 The phase begins with a hard-hitting raid wide cast:

 ### Hello World